Nathan-Dean371/computational-theory-assement/README.md

 #  computational-theory-assement

+This repo will contain any and all required material for the aformentioned 2025 Computational theory Assement.

 ## Contents
+- README.md - This file
-- Jupytr notebook for submission
+- Jupytr notebook - Assesement submission material